 The MSAB survived the Ministry of Transport being renamed Department of the Environment, and again when it became the Department of Transport, but the Prior Report suggested the quango be wound up.
 This happened in 1982, when the responsibility for service areas was moved to the newly-created "Highways Lands and Services" division of the Department of Transport.
-The new division kept less of a close eye on matters, but still dealt with correspondence with operators and new service area proposals.
+The new division kept less of a close eye on matters, but was still the landlord and as such had to authorise all major changes.

 The Department of Transport created the 'Highways Agency' in 1994.
 This new executive agency was responsible for England's motorways and trunk roads, and service stations fell under the new "Network General and Maintenance" division.
 They were no longer involved in developing new service areas, but would assess new proposals, create the regulations and ensure they were adhered to through traffic signs agreements, which in turn meant they were still in charge of any name changes.

 The Highways Agency later started highlighting areas where new facilities were needed, a statement which could then be considered by local planning authorities when dealing with new proposals.